Configure secure access with managed identities and private endpoints

 Configure the Form Recognizer Studio to use the newly created Form Recognizer resource by accessing the settings page and selecting the resource.

 Validate that the configuration works by selecting the Read API and analyzing a sample document.
-If the resource was configured correctly, the request will successfully complete.
+If the resource was configured correctly, the request successfully completes.

 Add a training dataset to a container in the Storage account you created.